PyNoon/curriculum/week_8/tutorial.md

 from time import sleep

 def get_address_details(address):
+    """
-    """Given a loosely-formatted address string,
-    return a dictionary of standard address details.
+    Given a loosely-formatted address string, return a dictionary of standard address details.

+    If the request fails or no matching addresses are found, return None.
+    """
-    If the request fails, None is returned.""" r = requests.get(
+    r = requests.get(
         'https://nominatim.openstreetmap.org/search,
         params={